 The Development of Substance Use and Disorder.

 My work in the field of substance use has been funded by the NIH for the past 17 years and largely focuses on socioemotional mechanisms that influence the development of alcohol and drug use as they occur in nested environmental contexts.
-Focal mechanisms of interest concern those that underlie what we termed an Internalizing Pathway to substance use and disorder (Hussong, Jones, Stein, Baucom & Boeding, 2011; Hussong, Shadur et al., in press).
+Focal mechanisms of interest concern those that underlie what we termed an Internalizing Pathway to substance use and disorder (Hussong, Jones, Stein, Baucom & Boeding, 2011; Hussong, Shadur et al., 2019).

 In this pathway, emotion dysregulation serves as a core deficit that fuels early initiation and escalation of substance use and that may serve as a risk factor present even in early childhood.
 The pathway, however, targets clinically significant patterns of substance use that may lead to addiction and is thus not expected to account for more developmentally normative patterns of substance involvement that characterize late adolescence and early adulthood.
 Identifying for whom, when, and under what circumstances emotion dysregulation becomes paired with an addictive pattern of substance use has been the focus of much of my work.